titom73/anta-malaga/slides.md

 - This hackathon is split into 3 sections.
 Each section takes around 20 minutes to complete.
 But it can takes more time if you are running it on your own.
 - Work in team, only one submission per team
 - Repository is available at [titom73/anta-malaga](https://github.com/titom73/anta-malaga)
-- An Arista Test Drive is required.
+- An Arista Test Drive is required. **
 - Ask questions at any time!
 - Google Chat: [#anta-field](https://chat.google.com/room/AAAAN780xDU?cls=7) on Google Chat

+> ** There is an alternative cLab setup integrated with this repository and a container with all dependencies (see the last slide for details).
+Use at your own risk!
+ATD is the only supported option.

 ---